This service is named

 A resource consists of a name, a type (Groovy, XML, HTML, XSLT, TEXT, TypeScript) and a content.
 By clicking on a resource’s name, you display the content in the code editor.

-To run a Script, you need to have the
+To run a script, you need to have the permissions

 You can run a script from the code editor’s tab.
 You will have at your disposal three buttons on the top right of the code editor to manage the script running.